scalastuff/scalaleafs/first-steps.md

 }
 {% endhighlight %}

+The template file should be placed on the classpath.
-Now, when the template is rendered (new Template.render), the following output is produced:
+When the template is rendered (Template.render), the following output is produced:

 {% highlight html %}
 <div>